Patty Berg (politician)

-Patty Berg (born June 6, 1942) is an American politician who served in the California State Assembly from 2002 to 2008.
+Patty Berg (June 6, 1942 – November 19, 2024) was an American politician who served in the California State Assembly from 2002 to 2008.
 A Democrat, she was elected in November 2002 to represent the 1st Assembly District, which includes Del Norte County, Humboldt County, Mendocino County, Lake County, and Trinity County as well as parts of Sonoma County.

 Early life

 Berg was born in Seattle, and graduated from California State University at Los Angeles with a bachelor's degree in Sociology & Social Welfare in 1967.
 She has lived in Humboldt County since the 1970s.
+Her husband died in 1987.

 Local politics

 Berg founded the Executive Director of the Area Agency on Aging serving Humboldt and Del Norte Counties for 19 years.
 While there, she grew the agency from a staff of 4 and a budget of $300,000 to 25 employees and a multimillion-dollar budget.
 Berg was a regional leader advocating for policy change in Sacramento and Washington, DC on issues related to aging.

 In 1993, she wrote the Humboldt County Crime Prevention Plan and chaired its first Crime Commission.
 Berg then worked in partnership with law enforcement taking a number of steps to make local citizens safer.

-Berg has a history as an advocate for women's rights and a woman's right to choose.
+Berg had a history as an advocate for women's rights and a woman's right to choose.
 In 1982, she helped found "CHOICES" Humboldt County's first pro-choice Political Action Committee.
 She also developed California's first K-12 comprehensive family life education curriculum in 1980, which was implemented in 80% of Humboldt County School Districts.
 Patty designed and taught a course through Humboldt State University to teachers and parents who adopted the curriculum.
 The training module was published and distributed nationally.

 Berg retired from the Area Agency on Aging in 1999 and later that year, ran the campaign preventing Wal-Mart from building on the coast.